edwardjing1998/aws-spring-boot-api/README.md

     setSelectedRecipients(newTotalSelection);

-    // ✅ Determine which one is “active” (what user just interacted with on THIS page)
+    // ✅ Determine which one is “active” (what user just interacted with on THIS page) const picked =
-    // For typical single-click, newlySelected[0] is the clicked one.
-    // If user multi-selects, we take the last one in newlySelected as the most recent. const picked =
       (newlySelected.length ? newlySelected[newlySelected.length - 1] : '') ||
       (newTotalSelection.length ? newTotalSelection[newTotalSelection.length - 1] : '');